 How proud I felt reading this statement!
-I would pat my back for accomplishing 5 tasks simultaneously.
+I would pat myself on the back for accomplishing 5 tasks simultaneously.
 But, not once did I think about the frustration and irritation that would overcome me as I managed those 5 tasks.
 What an idiot I was!

 Have you observed how exasperated you are when there are 10 things demanding your attention and when you try to give all those 10 things your time?

-Imagine yourself in the kitchen/work table, working on something, when your kid or someone asks for some help.
-Wanting to fulfil your their wish and completing the job at hand, you do both these things, simultaneously.
+Imagine yourself in the kitchen/work table, when your kid or someone asks for some help.
+Wanting to fulfill their wish and completing the job at hand, you do both these things, simultaneously.
 And, just then, something else comes up.

 Even as you try to do these three things together, your breathing becomes shallow, your heart-rate increases, you lose your attention and you feel your frustration rising by the minute.
 So, at the end of it all, what have you achieved that’s worth patting your back?